Lead Opinion

 So too here.
 Even if the directors had grounds to invoke the “for cause” termination provisions, the directors reasonably could have decided not to invoke those provisions because Fannie Mae likely would have had to spend enormous time and resources over many years litigating the decision.
 The Board reasonably may have decided that going forward, it was more important to cut ties and dedicate the company’s resources to righting the ship.

-The problem is that § 304 does not create a private right of action.
-And contrary to the suggestion in plaintiffs’ brief, which relies on 1970s-era cases, courts today rarely create implied private rights of action; courts generally deem it Congress‘s prerogative to make that decision.
+The problem is that § 304 does not create a private right оf action.
+And contrary to the suggestion in plaintiffs’ brief, which relies on 1970s-era cases, courts today rarely create implied private rights of action; courts generally deem it Congress’s prerogative to make that decision.
 See Stoneridge Inv.
 Partners v.
-Scientific-Atlanta, 552 U.S. 148, 128 S.Ct.
-761, 772-73, 169 L.Ed.2d 627 (2008); Kogan v.
-Robinson, 432 F.Supp.2d 1075, 1076 (S.D.Cal.2006) (holding that § 304 does not create private remedy); In re Whitehall Jewellers, Inc. S‘holder Derivative Litig., 2006 WL 468012, at *7 (N.D.Ill.2006) (same); In re BISYS Group Inc. Derivative Action, 396 F.Supp.2d 463, 464 (S.D.N.Y.2005) (same); Neer v.
-Pelino, 389 F.Supp.2d 648, 655 (E.D.Pa.2005) (same).
-As a result, the directors’ decision not to devote corporate assets to pursue such an uncertain cause of action was certainly a reasonable one.
+Scientific-Atlanta, — U.S. -,

-In sum on the severance-related claims, the complaint fails to create a reasonable doubt about the Board‘s disinterestedness to consider a demand because it fails to create a reasonable doubt whether the Board exercised a valid business judgment.7
+In sum on the severance-related claims, the complaint fails to create a reasonable doubt about the Board’s disinterestedness to consider a demand because it fails to create a reasonable doubt whether the Board exercised a valid business judgment.

 Finally, plaintiffs argue that nearly all of the 10 outside directors lacked the necessary “independence” to evaluate the demand because (1) the Raines-controlled Fannie Mae Foundation made charitable donations to non-profit organizations affiliated with individual Board members, (2) the directors had other conflicting business and personal relationships with each other, and (3) Raines otherwise controlled and dominated the directors.
-See Rales, 634 A.2d at 934; Aronson, 473 A.2d at 814.
-“Independence means that a director‘s decision is based on the corporate merits of the subject before the board rather than extraneous considerations or influences.”
-Aronson, 473 A.2d at 816.
+See Rales,

 The brief for the directors dismisses those allegations as plainly insufficient under Delaware law.
 Yet in their 30-page reply brief, plaintiffs make no mention of this “independence” argument.
-Although not a waiver, the reply brief‘s silence on the subject is a telling indication of this argument‘s lack of weight under Delaware law.
+Although not a waiver, the reply briefs silence on the subject is a telling indication of this argument’s lack of weight under Delaware law.

 The basic hurdle for plaintiffs stems from the fact that the kinds of relationships alleged in the complaint exist at many companies.
 Directors tend to be experienced and accomplished business persons; those individuals also tend to be comparatively wealthy and have a wide range of professional and charitable affiliations and relationships.
 It is usually considered in the interests of corporations and their shareholders to attract experienced